 I would like to say a HUGE thank you to Dr van Kets for taking the time to share her experiences with us.
 Whilst our local GP’s may not be swab testing for COVID-19 every single day, rest assured that it’s as much on their minds as it is for healthcare workers in hospitals.

 For more on glove usage, please take a look at our article Gloves on or Gloves off or subscribe to our blog for tips, information and industry trends.
-You can find updated information on COVID-19 here on our website.
+You can find updated information on COVID-19 services here.